cmyster/fakeoid/README.md

 # fakeoid

-A tool of sorts that would use several agents to acheive simple coding tasks.
+A tool which runs several local agents to acheive simple coding tasks.

 This is not a replacemnt for professional payed tools which can do the same but fast.